New Legislation on Licenced Houses in Multiple Occupation is coming in 1st October 2018

 If a landlord fails to bring a HMO up to the required standard, or fails to meet the fit and proper person criteria, the Council can issue an Interim Management Order (IMO), which allows it to step in and manage the property.
 The owner keeps their rights as an owner.
 This order can last for a year until suitable permanent management arrangements can be made.

 If the IMO expires and there has been no improvement, then the Council can issues a Final Management Order.
 This can last up to five years and can be renewed.

 If a landlord or person in control of a property intends to stop operating an HMO or reduces the number of occupants and can give clear evidence, then he or she can apply for a Temporary Exemption Notice.
-This lasts a maximum of three months and ensures that a property in the process of being reverted to an ordinary dwelling does not need to be licensed.
+This lasts a maximum of three months and ensures that a property in the process of being reverted to an ordinary dwelling does not need to be licenced.
 If the situation is not resolved, then a second Temporary Exemption Notice can be issued.